Examining patients with learning disabilities

 - use mydriasis, if necessary, to internally examine the eye

-- give clear information to the patient or carer about the effects of eye drops
+- give clear information to the patient or their carer about the effects of eye drops

-- record any reasons for limitations on the examination and results obtained, and
+- record any reasons for limitations on the examination and results obtained

-- consider if you need to refer the patient for further tests, for example examination under anaesthetic, or electrophysiological tests.
-If you decide that you do, you should involve learning disability health professionals for advice about access to health care and treatment for a person with learning disabilities.
+- consider whether you need to refer the patient for further tests, for example examination under anaesthetic, or electrophysiological tests.
+If you decide that you do, you should involve learning disability health professionals for advice about access to health care and treatment.

 - When you communicate with a patient with learning disabilities you should: